top of page

 For instance, no matter what the setting, there are lots of simple ways that you can exceed the expectations of those around you and be a positive role model.
 You could stay late or go in early to finish an important project at school or at work.
 You could be a mentor or sort out a problem for someone else.
 You might be there for a friend or just listen when they need you.
 You could give your time and energy to volunteer for a cause or a group that you believe in.

-Betty, in Scenario C, is a great example of that.
+Carol, in Scenario C, is a great example of that.
 She is a fervent advocate for humanitarian causes, and gets great joy collaborating with others in the political arena.
 Her experience and enthusiasm make her an asset to any group, but some of her colleagues doubt her abilities to be a leader due to her sight and processing limitations.
-But Betty knows she's got this.
-As a former teacher and volunteer, she knew exactly what to do with a few simple accommodations.
-For example, when Betty's low vision made it difficult to read very small print, she would use a bar magnifier.
+But Carol knows she's got this!
+As a former teacher and volunteer, she knew exactly what to do using a few simple accommodations.
+For example, when Carol's low vision made it difficult to read very small print, she utilized a bar magnifier.
 She used various apps on her I-Phone for oral transcription or text-to-speech (TTS) support.
-If a document was exceptionally confusing, she asked a friend to read parts of it to her.
-Those aids also helped greatly with Betty's reading and written language problems as well.
+If a document was exceptionally long or confusing, she asked a friend to read parts of it to her.
+Those accom-modations also helped Carol's LD, in terms of her reading and/or written language problems.
 With a spelling and grammar checker on her laptop and a TTS reader, she's always ready to go.
-Now, Betty just needs to use all of this support and go the extra mile to convince others about all of her capabilities.
-It's time for her to step up to the plate with a wonderful written report or a great presentation.
-Let her actions convince folks that she is the right person to be their new leader and erase negative stigmas.

-At first, many folks were put off when Betty openly used her various supports and accommodations.
-So she decided to "Go the Extra Mile" in two ways: to be the best Caucus Chair ever and to be honest about what she needed--or didn't need--to succeed with her new responsiblities.
-She was amazed that most of the people she worked with had no idea about invisible disabilities or what kind of help they might need.
-Her honesty opened up new doors of communication.
-Not only did she educate others about invisible--and visible--disabilities, but she was re-elected twice to be Caucus Chair for her state.
-If you need to go the extra mile when folks doubt or don't understand your abilities, use Betty as a role model.
+At first, many folks were put off when Carol self-disclosed and openly used her various supports and accommodations.
+So she decided to "Go the Extra Mile" in two ways: a) be the best Caucus Chair ever and b) be frank about what she needed--or didn't need--to succeed with her new responsibilities.
+Carol was amazed that most of the people she worked with had no idea about invisible disabilities or what kind of help was necessary.
+Her honesty opened up new doors of communication for everyone.
+Not only did she educate others about invisible--and visible--disabilities, but she was re-elected twice to be Caucus Chair for her state, as she did such an exceptional job.
+If you need to go the extra mile when folks doubt you or don't understand your abilities, use our girl Carol as a role model.
 She did it, can you?

 Resources